Renting a Car in Montenegro: The Real-World Guide (2026)

 Is a Credit Card mandatory?

 For international brands (Hertz/Sixt), yes.
 They must “freeze” a deposit.
-However, many local agencies allow cash or debit deposits if you buy their full insurance.
+However, many local agencies also allow cash or debit deposits.
 Always check the “Terms” before booking.

 Do I need an IDP?

-If your license is in a Roman alphabet (US, UK, EU), you technically don’t.
+If your license is in a Latin script (US, UK, EU), you technically don’t.
 But I strongly recommend bringing an International Driving Permit.
 It prevents any “translation” issues during a routine police stop.

 What is the minimum age?